Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy: Introduction

 Among these methods, consistency-based techniques sample multiple outputs to identify inconsistencies, such as RadFlag for report generation\cite{pmlr-v259-zhang25cS18}, or rephrase input questions to check for response stability\cite{Khan2024BlackBoxS19}.
 A distinct, recent black-box approach specifically designed to detect hallucinations in text generation is discrete semantic entropy (DSE)\cite{farquhar2024detectingS14}.
-DSE quantifies uncertainty by measuring the semantic dispersion among multiple responses to the same prompt using high-temperature sampling.
+DSE quantifies uncertainty by measuring the semantic dispersion among multiple responses to the same prompt using high-temperature sampling, where the temperature parameter controls output randomness—higher values produce more variable responses, revealing potential model uncertainty.
 Responses are clustered by semantic meaning, and the entropy of this cluster distribution serves as an uncertainty score.
 Crucially, DSE does not require access to model internals or task-specific training data, and its assessments of semantic consistency are robust to simple linguistic paraphrasing\cite{farquhar2024detectingS14}.
 While DSE is validated for text, and related concepts like vision-amplified semantic entropy are emerging\cite{Liao2025VisionAplifiedS20}, the direct application and effectiveness of DSE for hallucination detection in clinical vision-language tasks, specifically radiologic interpretation, remain unexplored.

 The objective of this study was to evaluate whether DSE could identify visual question answering tasks at high risk of hallucination and thereby improve the accuracy of accepted answers.
 We hypothesized that (i) applying DSE-based filtering would significantly increase the accuracy of accepted answers compared with baseline performance, (ii) that this improvement would be observed across multiple imaging modalities and question categories, and (iii) that stricter entropy thresholds would yield greater accuracy improvements at the expense of reduced coverage.